epapiez/ThinkCPPRunestone/_sources/Chapter5/composition.rst

 the center of the circle and a point on the perimeter, and asked for the area of the circle?

-Let’s say the center point is stored in the variables xc and yc, and the perimeter point is in xp and yp.
+Let’s say the center point is stored in the variables ''xc'' and ''yc'', and the perimeter point is in ''xp'' and ''yp''.
 The first step is to find the radius of the circle, which is the distance between the two points.
 Fortunately, we have a function, distance, that does that.